Internet in Vietnam: Digital Transformation

+Digital Growth

 In recent years, Vietnam has begun a digital transformation agenda focusing on three main areas of digitalization: government, economy, and society.
 By implementing digital technologies to everyday uses, Vietnam aims to enhance government services, increase efficiency and transparency, and drive innovation void of past limitations.
 Within this, Vietnam looks to position itself as a high income, tech driven economy by 2045.
 The digital economy has seen remarkable growth, reaching milestones such as a 16% growth from 2019 projecting a value of $52 billion by 2025.
 Further digitalization goals are well within reach based on current and projected growth rates.
 To support this rapid digitalization, enhancing the infrastructure in Vietnam is crucial.
 The development of a nationwide 5G network and other projects such as expansion of fiber optic cables looks to assist in emerging technologies and assist digitalization.
 Furthermore, the government is fostering a digital society by promoting digital citizenship, digital life, and digital commerce.
 Efforts include integrating digital skills into education and encouraging the adoption of digital platforms across various sectors.
 However, challenges remain, particularly in bridging the digital divide between urban and rural areas and ensuring cybersecurity in an increasingly connected environment.
 Addressing these issues is crucial for Vietnam to fully realize its digital transformation goals.
 Platforms like Shopee and Zalo are emblematic of how Vietnam's digital economy and digital society intersect, demonstrating how domestic innovation and global integration are fueling transformation.
 If Vietnam can overcome infrastructure gaps and safeguard digital rights, it stands poised to emerge as a regional digital leader by mid-century.

+Cybersecurity

+Vietnam’s strategy to accelerate 5G coverage, targeting 99% population access by 2030, has introduced new cybersecurity challenges related to supply chain reliance.
+In 2025, despite previous hesitation regarding Chinese technology, Vietnamese telecommunications providers signed procurement contracts with Huawei and ZTE.
+Notably, in June 2025, the military-owned operator Viettel signed a technology transfer agreement with Huawei, while other consortiums awarded contracts to ZTE for antenna systems.
+Huawei claims that their base stations consume 30% less energy than their competitors, allowing Vietnam to meet its aggressive digital development goals within budget constraints.

+By selecting Huawei and ZTE, the state is prioritizing the 30% cost advantage to modernize the economy rapidly.
+However, concerns are that this reliance on foreign infrastructure may expose Vietnam to digital risks.
+These concerns are contextualized by historical incidents, such as the July 2016 cyberattacks on Noi Bai and Tan Son Nhat airports.
+In that event, the "1937CN" hacker group compromised flight information screens to display the "nine-dash line" and broadcast politically motivated messages regarding the South China Sea, also known in Vietnam as the East Sea (Vietnamese: Biển Đông), disputes.